awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 + **Fargate – Linux** – Select this type if you want to run Linux applications on AWS Fargate\.
 + **Managed nodes – Linux** – Select this type if you want to run Amazon Linux applications on Amazon EC2 instances\.
 Though not covered in this guide, you can also add [Windows self\-managed](launch-windows-workers.md) and [Bottlerocket](launch-node-bottlerocket.md) nodes to your cluster\.
 A cluster must contain at least one Linux node, even if all your workloads are Windows\.

+Select the tab with the name of the node type that you'd like to create\.

 ------
 #### [ Fargate – Linux ]